Read our 10-year-old review of the first-ever Apple MacBook Air

 Editors' note: This January marks the 10th anniversary of the iconic MacBook Air.
 Presented below is our original review of the first-generation Air from January 24, 2008.
 It wowed us with its design, but also struck us as less than practical for most.
 The most notable surprises about this initial incarnation of the MacBook Air were its single USB-A port, lack of an optical drive, and the budget-busting $1,799 starting price (plus an extra $1,000 to upgrade to SSD storage).

 Within a couple of years, the Air added more ports and eventually dropped its price to $999, becoming the mainstream laptop of choice for millions.
 Apple's latest Air update from mid-2017 presented a familiar face showing its age, but still offering excellent battery life and a reasonably priced way to get the MacOS experience in a laptop.
-The MacBook Air's design language has been incredibly influential over the past 10 years, and can be clearly seen in the current MacBook ($1,279.00 at Amazon.com) and MacBook Pro ($1,699.00 at B&H Photo-Video) designs.
+The MacBook Air's design language has been incredibly influential over the past 10 years, and can be clearly seen in the current MacBook (£1,249.00 at Apple) and MacBook Pro (£1,749.00 at Apple) designs.

 January 24, 2008: Apple's new laptop, the MacBook Air, may not be the true ultraportable that many had hoped for, but it still easily breaks new ground for small laptops.
 Mimicking the 13-inch silhouette of the current MacBook line, it's only 0.76-inch thick at its thickest, and Apple calls it the "world's thinnest notebook."
 Some nitpickers say an obscure Mitsubishi laptop from 1997 was a hair thinner, but two of the smallest current ultraportable laptops, the 11-inch Sony VAIO TZ150 and the 12-inch Toshiba Portege R500, are both slightly thicker, and neither tapers to 0.16 inch as the Air does along its front edge.